AJ Swann

-AJ Swann is an American football quarterback for the Vanderbilt Commodores.
+AJ Swann (born January 19, 2004) is an American college football quarterback for the Appalachian State Mountaineers.
+He previously played for the Vanderbilt Commodores and LSU Tigers.

-High school career
+High school

 Swann attended Cherokee High School in Canton, Georgia.
-A 3 star prospect according to 247Sports, he was ranked the nations 23rd overall quarterback recruit.
+A three star prospect according to 247Sports, he was ranked the nations 23rd overall quarterback recruit.
 Originally committed to Maryland, Swann flipped his commitment and decided to play college football at Vanderbilt.

 College career

+Vanderbilt

-As a true freshman, Swann would make his first career start against Northern Illinois, and would throw four touchdowns in a comeback win.
+As a true freshman, Swann made his first career start against Northern Illinois, and threw four touchdowns in a comeback win.
 For his performance against Northern Illinois, Swann was named the SEC freshman of the week.
 In his first career SEC start, Swann would throw for 125 yards in a blowout loss to #2 ranked Alabama.

+Swann would enter his sophomore season as a starter, In the Week 0 game against Hawaii, Swann would complete 19 out of 30 passes with 258 passing yards and three touchdowns for the 35–28 win.
+He entered the transfer portal on December 4, 2023.

+LSU

+On December 18, 2023, Swann announced that he would be transferring to LSU.
+He was the backup to Garrett Nussmeier for the 2024 season.

+Appalachian State

+On January 3, 2025, Swann decided to transfer to Appalachian State.